-- 1) When auditing insurance undertakings, the auditors must apply the audit standards set out in Article 10a(1) of the Law on Auditors and Audit Firms. - 2) The external auditors shall audit whether: - a) the business activities of the insurance undertaking comply with the legal requirements and the articles of association; - b) the conditions for granting the licence, including the technical requirements, are met on a permanent basis; - the business report and reporting to the FMA comply with the legal requirements; - d) the consolidated business report satisfies these requirements. - 3) The external auditors shall prepare an audit report.
-This report shall be submitted simultaneously to the supervisory board or board of directors of the insurance undertaking, to external auditors pursuant to the provisions of the PGR, and to the FMA. - 4) The external auditors are obliged to immediately report to the FMA in writing all facts and decisions of the undertakings of which they become aware in the course of their duties and which: - a) constitute a breach of the laws, regulations, or administrative provisions governing the taking up and pursuit of the business of insurance undertakings; - b) may impair the continuous functioning of an insurance undertaking; - c) may result in a refusal to certify the accounts or to the expression of reservations; or - d) result in non-compliance with the Solvency Capital Requirement or the Minimum Capital Requirement.
+- 1) Repealed15 - 2) The external auditors shall audit whether: - a) the business activities of the insurance undertaking comply with the legal requirements and the articles of association; - b) the conditions for granting the licence, including the technical requirements, are met on a permanent basis; - the business report and reporting to the FMA comply with the legal requirements; - d) the consolidated business report satisfies these requirements. - 3) The external auditors shall prepare an audit report.
+This report shall be submitted simultaneously to the supervisory board or board of directors of the insurance undertaking, to external auditors pursuant to the provisions of the PGR, and to the FMA. - 4) The external auditors are obliged to immediately report to the FMA in writing all facts and decisions of the undertakings of which they become aware in the course of their duties and which: - a) constitute a breach of the laws, regulations, or administrative provisions governing the taking up and pursuit of the business of insurance undertakings; - b) may impair the continuous functioning of an insurance undertaking;